growdigital/Notes/show/app.md

 The project is a community allotment and orchard coupled with a food forest show garden for the town of Newcastle Emlyn.
 The area has no allotments.

-The show gardens will demonstrate sustainable gardening methods, plants and combinations for different sized plots, supported by workshops, with the whole process documented online for the benefit of similar projects.
+The show gardens will demonstrate sustainable gardening methods, plants and combinations for different sized plots, supported by workshops, with the whole process documented online for the benefit of individuals and similar projects.

 A food forest (or forest garden) is a productive, sustainable, resilient and low maintenance garden that works with nature by emulating the edge of woodland to grow edible, mostly perennial crops.
 The farming equivalent is regenerative agroforestry.